p1kalys/openguard/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to get started, coding standards, and the pull request process.

 ### Development Setup